By 1970 Pep’s rapid growth

 people of South Africa, who, as individuals, had little money to spend, but

-honesty: ‘We don’t sell rubbish - at a given price our wares are of a good
+philosophy was summarized as: ‘We do not sell cheap goods - we sell goods cheaply.
+We don’t sell rubbish - at a given price our wares are of a good

 quality, a fact realized by our customers -